Gifted & High Performers

 THERAPY 2.0: GIFTEDNESS

-Excitability - or in the literature, "overexcitability" - is a common feature of giftedness; it is a heightened response and sensitivity to experience.
-This may include physical, sensory, intellectual, imaginal, and emotional elements.
-All of these can be experienced as supportive strengths, or alternately, as features that may be barriers to wellbeing.
+"Excitability" - or in the literature, "overexcitability" - is a common feature of giftedness; it is a heightened response and sensitivity to experience.
+It may include physical, sensory, intellectual, imaginal, and emotional elements.
+These features can be supportive strengths, or alternately, they may be barriers to well-being.

-In therapy, these features can be successfully harnessed to support treatment.
-For example, someone prone to imaginal excitability/overexcitability - identified by a rich, inner world of fantasty, play, imagery and metaphor - may respond very well to free-association techniques.
+In therapy, "excitability" profiles can be successfully harnessed to support treatment.
+For example, someone prone to imaginal excitability - marked by a rich, inner world of fantasy, play, imagery and metaphor - may respond to free-association techniques.
 They may be equally predisposed to complex, multilayered defenses, networked patterns of rumination, or even maladaptive fantasy.
-These responses can be understood as nuanced avoidance strategies, all of which can be targeted, analyzed and treated in therapy.
+At times, these responses can be understood as nuanced avoidance strategies and can be explored in therapy.

 THERAPY 2.0: GIFTEDNESS